tomorrowflow/context-portal/README.md

 ## Running the ConPort Server

-The ConPort server can be run in two primary modes:
+The ConPort server is run in STDIO mode.

-### 1. STDIO Mode (Recommended for IDE Integration)
+### STDIO Mode (Recommended for IDE Integration)

 This mode is ideal for tight integration with an IDE (like Roo Code), where the IDE spawns and manages the server process for the current workspace.